How to Put an Evacuation Plan Together

 Post A Document

-Please post a document on the back door, the front door or whatever to remind you to grab the items you do not want to leave behind.
-Keep in mind your house may not withstand a disaster, so just write down items on a piece of paper that are extremely special to you.
+Please post a document on the back door, the front door, or whatever to remind you to grab the items you don’t want to leave behind.
+Remember that your house may not withstand a disaster, so write down items that are extremely special to you on paper.

 You may or may not have time to grab them.
 Have a family meeting and talk about and practice an evacuation plan with items needed to grab and go.
-These items could be water, food, 72-hour kits, emergency binder, prescriptions, dog food, extra clothing, shoes, etc.
+These items could be water, food, 72-hour kits, emergency binders, prescriptions, dog food, extra clothing, shoes, first aid kits, etc.

 What About School Evacuations?

 Please check to see what your local schools do in case of an unforeseen emergency or disaster.
-Ask the school who your children can be released to in case of emergency.
+Ask the school for the process required to have your children released in case of emergency.

-You may need to add additional names to the cards on file at the schools your children attend.
+You may need to add names to the cards on file at your children’s schools.
 You can even put together these school emergency kits.

 Know Where Your Evacuation Centers Are

-Please check with your local city and or county emergency centers to see what plans they have for people who may have to be evacuated.
+Please check with your local city and county emergency centers to see their plans for people who may have to be evacuated.
 Do they have different locations, supplies, etc?

-Keep in mind the government cannot take care of everyone.
-We need to have at least 3-7 days worth of food and water at the very least for our families.
+Keep in mind the government can’t take care of everyone.
+We need to have at least 3-7 days worth of food and water for our families at the very least.
+Thirty days would be even better; please do what you can.

 Get To Know Your Neighborhood